voltrondata/ibis-taxi-demo/README.md

 Note: You'll have to update this file when your token expires...

-## Local Development - Ibis DuckDB back-end demo
+## Local Development - Ibis DuckDB backend demo

-### 1. Assuming you've run the setup steps above - run this command to download parquet data locally to the ./data folder:
+### 1. Assuming you've run the setup steps above - run this command to download [Public Taxi S3 parquet data](https://aws.amazon.com/marketplace/pp/prodview-okyonroqg5b2u#resources) locally to the ./data folder (it is about a 443MB download):
 ```shell
 pushd scripts
 ./get_data.sh
 popd
 ```

-### 2. Now run the Python Ibis code to process the local parquet data using DuckDB:
+### 2. Now run the Python Ibis code to process the local parquet data using Ibis and the DuckDB backend:
 ```shell
 python ibis_demo_duckdb.py
 ```